vikcch/layer-one-validator/README.md

 * biz <_function_> - Optional, a function to test the business part of the property.
 Should return a `boolean`.

+* optional <_boolean_> - Optional, default: `false`.
+When `optional` is set to `true` and the property exists on the incoming request, it must pass validation if a `type` or `biz` rule is defined.

 ### Body, Query or Params

 The _layer-one-validator_ is an object with 3 properties, `'body'`,`'params'` and `'query'`, representing each _express request_.

+> NOTE:: The `Content-Type` must be set to `application/json` when the data is sent in the body of the request.

 ### Responses

-When fails, the response will be an _json_ object, with some properties:
+If validation fails, the response will be a JSON object containing:

 * `{ success: false }` - Will throw an error on the server with additional information.